Electric vehicles sales have seen sustained increases in the past few years and significant milestones have been reached in many countries.

 Toyota, probably the world’s largest automotive manufacturer, appears to have come to the same conclusion – that hydrogen is best suited to large trucks and maritime vessels.
 But that doesn’t mean that the company has been muted in its backing for hydrogen.

-In a statement, the company said: “Toyota and Hino have positioned hydrogen as an important energy source for the future and have worked together on developing technologies and spreading and innovating fuel cell vehicles for over fifteen years since their joint demonstration trials of the fuel cell bus in 2003.
+In a statement, the company said: “Toyota and Hino have positioned hydrogen as an important energy source for the future and have worked together on developing technologies and spreading and innovating fuel cell vehicles for over 15 years since their joint demonstration trials of the fuel cell bus in 2003.

 “Going forward, Toyota and Hino will further strengthen its partnership and accelerate efforts toward the realization of a hydrogen society.”